How does this company make money?

 What does this company depend on?

-The mechanism depends on Vestas V150 and Siemens Gamesa SG155 wind turbines for Atlantic coastal installations, REE and REN transmission grid interconnection permits in Iberia, PJM capacity auction participation rights in the eastern United States, land lease agreements with Portuguese and Spanish coastal municipalities, and Environmental Impact Assessment approvals from the Portuguese Environmental Agency and the Spanish Ministry for Ecological Transition.
+EDPR cannot operate without Vestas V150 and Siemens Gamesa SG155 turbines for its Atlantic coastal wind farms.
+It relies on REE and REN for transmission grid interconnection permits across Spain and Portugal.
+In the United States, it needs PJM capacity auction participation rights to sell power in eastern markets.
+It also depends on land lease agreements with Portuguese and Spanish coastal municipalities, and on Environmental Impact Assessment approvals from the Portuguese Environmental Agency and the Spanish Ministry for Ecological Transition before any project can be built.

 Who depends on this company?